Stories from the history and science of cosmetics, skin care and early Beauty Culture.

 - Lever Brothers buy Luxor from Armour & Company.

 - Revlon opens first foreign factory in Mexico.

 - Richard Hudnut purchases Chen Yu, Inc.

 - Toni acquired by the Gilette Safety Razor Company.

 - Delettez line of beauty products purchased from Universal Laboratories by Associated Brands, Inc.

 Harriet Hubbard Ayer

-- Armand Company merged into Weeks & Leo Co.
+- Armand merged into the Weeks & Leo Company.

 - Biotherm skin care established.

-- Pond’s Extract Company stops distributing its products through Lamont, Corliss and Co. and sets up its own selling organisation.
+- Pond’s Extract Company stops distributing its products through Lamont, Corliss and Company and sets up its own selling organisation.